 See Everest from Tibet without any trekking: the High Road to Lhasa

-Take in all incredible the highlights of Tibet on this relaxed journey.
+Take in all the incredible highlights of Tibet on this relaxed journey.
 Spend time in the Holy City of Lhasa, visit the Dalai Lama's Potala Palace and explore places like Gyantse and Shigatse.
-On this trip you will have stunning views of the Kangshung Face (East Face) of Everest.
-Driving to the Rongphu Valley, appreciate the huge dimensions of the North Face of Everest before heading back to the Kathmandu Valley.
+On this trip, you will have stunning views of Everest's Kangshung Face (East Face).
+Driving to the Rongphu Valley, appreciate the vastness of the North Face of Everest before heading back to the Kathmandu Valley.

-There is no walking involved and for everyone that is in good health, this journey provides a fantastic opportunity to experience the mighty Himalaya region and Chomolungma, as she is known to Tibetans.
-High Road to Lhasa departs between May and October – view trip details.
+There is no walking involved, and for everyone in good health, this journey provides a fantastic opportunity to experience the mighty Himalayan region and Chomolungma, as she is known to Tibetans.

 Discover Everest at your own pace: Self Guided Everest Trek

-This journey is a great introduction to the Himalaya region, where you walk through the famous villages of Namche and Khumjung, experience the comfort and solitude of our private eco campsites, and ascend trails to Thyangboche monastery to get a true experience of the renowned warmth of the Sherpa culture.
+This journey is a great introduction to the Himalaya region, where you walk through the famous villages of Namche and Khumjung, experience the comfort and solitude of our private eco campsites, and ascend trails to Thyangboche monastery to get an authentic experience of the renowned warmth of the Sherpa culture.
 Our Self Guided Everest Trek departs daily between October and May – view trip details.

-The full Nepal Great Himalaya Trail, so-called “trekking’s holy grail”, is a 152-day journey across Nepal and was first available as a commercial trek through World Expeditions.
-It's truly an exploratory venture; covering 1,700 kilometres from Kanchenjunga in the east via the Everest region to Yari Valley in the west, and features trails up to 6,190 metres above sea.
-All of Nepal’s 8,000m peaks can be viewed along the way, with opportunities to experience remote cultures in hidden corners of Nepal.
+The full Nepal Great Himalaya Trail, the so-called “trekking’s holy grail,” is a 150-day journey across Nepal and was first available as a commercial trek through World Expeditions.
+It's genuinely an exploratory venture, covering 1,700 kilometres (1,056mi) from Kanchenjunga in the east via the Everest region to Yari Valley in the west, and features trails up to 6,190m (20,308ft) above sea level.
+All of Nepal’s 8,000m (26,247ft) peaks can be viewed along the way, with opportunities to experience remote cultures in hidden corners of Nepal.

 In addition to the Full Nepal Traverse, which takes over five months to complete, the Great Himalaya Trail can be broken into seven smaller sections, from 18 to 34 days, and can be joined separately.
 GHT: The Full Traverse traditionally departs in late February – view trip details.

-For more information and bookings, please contact our team of travel experts from around the world, or download the trip notes from each trip page.
+For more information and bookings, please get in touch with our team of travel experts from around the world, or view the full trip details from each trip page.